radditude/coveralls-multi/README.md

   excoveralls: cover/excoveralls.json
 ```

-3. Run `coveralls-multi` to merge the output files and send them to Coveralls.
-In a CI environment, set up `coveralls-multi` as an final step after you run your test commands.
+2. Run `coveralls-multi` to merge the output files and send them to Coveralls.
+In a CI environment, you can run `coveralls-multi` as an final step after you run your test commands.

 ## Development